Infinity Countdown

 "Infinity Countdown" is a 2018 comic book storyline published by Marvel Comics.
 The storyline leads into the "Infinity Wars" storyline.

 Premise

-The story depicts the Ultron/Hank Pym going after the Infinity Gems that were recreated when the Multiverse was restored.
+The story depicts Ultron going after the Infinity Gems, which were recreated when the multiverse was restored.

 Plot

 Prologue

 Back during the "Time Runs Out" storyline, the Infinity Gems were destroyed during the Incursion that affected the Multiverse.
 When the Multiverse is restored by Mister Fantastic, it enabled the Infinity Gems to be restored.
-When the Space Gem was the first to manifest, it was targeted by the Frost Giant Snarr on Loki's behalf.
-He was killed by a somehow-revived Wolverine who claimed the Space Gem.

-The Mind Gem was later found by Turk Barrett who used it for his own personal gain.

-A giant-sized version of the Power Gem appeared on the desert planet Xitaung.
-After its discovery, the Guardians of the Galaxy and the Nova Corps work together to guard it.

-Captain Marvel later found the Reality Gem in an adjacent unidentified reality.

-It was discovered that the Time Gem restored the planet Sakaar.
-While Amadeus Cho's Hulk form was fighting the Warlord, the Time Gem was unearthed by Super-Skrull who planned to use it to restore the Skrull Empire to its former glory.
+The Space Gem is found by Wolverine, the Mind Gem by Turk Barrett, the Power Gem by the Guardians of the Galaxy, the Reality Gem by Captain Marvel, and the Time Gem by Super-Skrull.